jrTilak/Stringify/README.md

 - You can copy the modified text from the output area and use it as needed.

 Happy text editing!

 ---
 ---

-## Features

-1. **String Manipulation:**
-* Lowercase: Convert text to lowercase for standardization or case-insensitive purposes.
-* Uppercase: Convert text to uppercase for emphasis or case consistency.
-* Capitalize First Letter: Capitalize the first letter of each word for titles or proper noun formatting.
-* Capitalize Sentences: Capitalize the first letter of each sentence for proper sentence casing.
-* Reverse Case: Reverse the case of each letter for creative text effects.
-* Reverse Text: Flip the text backwards for unique visual presentations.
-* Remove Whitespace: Eliminate whitespace characters to condense or process text.
-* Remove Specific Characters: Remove specified characters from the text.
-* Extract Unique Words: Extract unique words, eliminating duplicates for word lists or simplifying text.
-* Extract Unique Letters: Extract unique letters for letter frequency analyses or isolated letter usage.
-* Extract Unique Numbers: Extract unique numbers, filtering out non-numeric characters.

-2. **Text Encoding/Decoding:**
-* URL Encoding: Convert special characters in a URL to their encoded representations.
-* URL Extractor: Identify and extract valid URLs from the input text.
-* Email Extractor: Identify and extract valid email addresses from the input text.
-* Phone Number Extractor: Identify and extract valid phone numbers, including different formats and country codes.

----
----